lvgl/lvgl/docs/overview/font.md

 ## Add a new font engine

 LVGL's font interface is designed to be very flexible.
-You don't need to use LVGL's internal font engine but, you can add your own.
+But even so you don't need to use LVGL's internal font engine: you can add your own.
 For example, use [FreeType](https://www.freetype.org/) to real-time render glyphs from TTF fonts or use an external flash to store the font's bitmap and read them when the library needs them.

 A ready to use FreeType can be found in [lv_freetype](https://github.com/lvgl/lv_lib_freetype) repository.